zhufuyi/sponge/pkg/grpc/metrics/README.md

 ## metrics

-The grpc's server and client-side metrics can continue to be captured using prometheus.
+The grpc's server-side and client-side metrics can continue to be captured using prometheus.

 ### Example of use